mpv-player/mpv/DOCS/interface-changes.rst

     - deprecate mp.suspend(), mp.resume(), mp.resume_all() Lua scripting
       commands, as well as setting mp.use_suspend.
 They will be completely removed in 0.22.0.
+    - the "seek" command's absolute seek mode will now interpret negative seek times as relative from the end of the file (and clamps seeks that still go before 0)
     - add almost all options to the property list, meaning you can change options without adding "options/" to the property name (a new section has been added to the manpage describing some conflicting behavior